 Attach the Straps

-- Sew a square with an X through it to securely hold the strap in place.
+Sew a square or rectangle with an X through each strap end to securely hold the straps in place.